The area is a good enough metric: Introduction

 { More precisely, in} the case of only horizontal nodes the metric diverges as we approach the boundary.
 However in perturbed period coordinates coordinates the local calculation is essentially the calculation of Mumford for the special case of elliptic curves (times the number of horizontal nodes).

-In the absence of horizontal nodes, the metric smoothly extends.
-This fits with the intuition that the area of the lower level surfaces goes to zero. {In the presence of both horizontal and vertical edges we estimate directly the growth of the curvature form to justify Theorem~\ref{thm:areagood}.}
+In the absence of horizontal nodes, the metric extends continuously over the boundary.
+This fits with the intuition that the area of the lower level surfaces goes to zero.
+The area is not a $C^2$-function near vertical notes, but the second derivative is integrable, which turns out to be good enough.
+In the presence of both horizontal and vertical edges we estimate directly the growth of the curvature form to justify Theorem~\ref{thm:areagood}.
+This is a delicate computation that makes full use of the coordinate system that we have near the boundary, which in turn is the main reason for working with the compactification we constructed rather than say simple with the full Hodge bundle $\PP \overline{\Omega^k\mathcal{M}}_{g,n}$.

-This behavior should be contrasted with the one of the flat area metric on the full Hodge bundle $\PP \omoduli[g]$ for the principal stratum of abelian differentials.
-This compactification is smooth and also has a nice (plumbing) coordinate system.
-However consider a stable curve $(X,\omega)$ with two components, joined by two nodes and a differential that is zero on one component, while non-zero on the other.
-Arbitrarily small neighborhoods contain differentials supported on both components with non-zero residue at the nodes, and thus with infinite volume.
-As a conclusion, ${\rm vol} \colon \omoduli[g] \to \RR \cup \{\infty\}$ is not continuous and we thus avoid this space entirely here.